Adam Cavalier bio

 As a competitor in the National Broadcasting Society's Audio Production competition, Cavalier was undefeated in the play-by-play category.
 He won the award all four years he competed for it and swept the category on two occassions.

 Cavalier is married to the former Leannda Carey.
-He and Leannda have a pair of daughters, Siena and Adria, and two cats named Professor and Steely.
+He and Leannda have a pair of daughters, Siena and Adria, and a cat named Professor.
 They live in Jefferson City.